teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 > 2. Go to the `communities` folder
 > 3. Click on **Add file** in the drop-down menu at the top
 > 4. Select **Create a new file**
-> 5. Fill in the `Name of your file` field with:  name of your community + `/metadata/`
+> 5. Fill in the `Name of your file` field with:  name of your community + `/metadata/categories`
->    This will create a folder for your community and a new folder for your community called metadata.
+>    This will create a folder for your community, a new folder for your community called metadata and a file called categories.
 > 6. Click on **Commit changes**
 > 7. Fill in the commit message with something like `Add X community`
 > 8. Click on `Create a new branch for this commit and start a pull request`